KDE/documentation-docs-kdenlive-org/tips_and_tricks/shooting_tips/shooting_with_your_DSLR.rst

 The Nikon D90 was the first DSLR offering video: 720/24p (:abbr:`AVI (Audio Video Interleave)` container).

 D90 videos at 720p are scaled awfully.
 That is why you can see stair-stepping in sharp, skew lines.
 If this becomes perturbing for a clip, you can apply the :doc:`/effects_and_compositions/video_effects/utility/nikon_d90_stairstepping_fix` filter.
-Written (but not invented) by me :) See our |nikon-d90| for an example of how stairstepping looks like (before and after correction).
+Written (but not invented) by the original author *Granjow*.
+See our |nikon-d90| for an example of how stairstepping looks like (before and after correction).

 There is an extensive overview over the D90 video function at dvxuser.com: |movie_mode|.